andocmdo/go-deepthought-worker/README.md

-# gostock-worker
+# go-deepthought-worker
-Worker node for gostockd
+Worker node for go-deepthought